-A form should act as a dialogue with appropriate cues and room for responses, and so don’t shy away from spreading your content across the (printed or web) page.
+A form should act as a dialogue with appropriate cues and room for responses.
+Don’t shy away from spreading your content across the page.
 And if you’re worried about your customers losing steam when faced with a lengthy form, there’s lots of things you can do to help push them through it:

-- Use colour-coding to trigger the brain’s sensory receptors, divide up the information and then ‘reward’ the formfiller when they complete each section
+This triggers the brain’s sensory receptors, divide up the information and then ‘reward’ the person filling the form after they complete each section.

-- Put customer-friendly guidance at the point of need so your customers don’t have to dig out other documentation to explain what you’re asking for, and
+So that your customers don’t have to dig out other documentation to explain what you’re asking for.

-- Use field types that outline the kind of information you’re looking for.
+These should outline the kind of information you’re looking for.
 Asking for a date?
-Use a comb box or provide a clickable calendar to pick from.
+Use a comb box or provide a clickable calendar.